sander76/fab-dep/readme.md

 ### Windows

-- Download the zipped file: https://motorisation.hde.nl/bin/fabricator/win10/fabtool-setup.exe and run it.
+- Download the file: https://motorisation.hde.nl/bin/fabricator/win10/fabtool-setup.exe and run it.
 - Verify the installation by opening a powershell session and enter "fab".
 The tool should run.

 ### Linux